 No, you’re not an instant authority on the subject, so don’t pretend to be.
 That’s a common folly of new bloggers.
 Instead, make money by sharing the journey of what you’re learning.

 When you’re learning about something new, you’ll find a ton of useful resources: books, videos, courses and products.
-Through affiliate programs like Amazon Associates, you can make money by recommending the resources you love to others.
+Through affiliate programs like Amazon Associates, you can earn money online by recommending the resources you love to others.